 At Ash Grove Academy, we take all reasonable measures to make sure that your children are able to use the Internet safely.

-For full details of our approach to e-safety, please see our e-safety policy in the website's Policies section.
+For full details of our approach to e-safety, please see our Online Safety Policy in the website's Policies section.

 - Pupils may only use approved e-mail accounts on the school system.
 They must immediately tell a teacher if they receive offensive e-mail.

 - Pupils must not reveal personal details of themselves or others in e-mail communication, or arrange to meet anyone without specific permission.

 - E-mails sent to an external organisation should be written carefully and authorised before sending, in the same way as a letter written on school headed paper.